 Day #6 – Local Farm Tour, Cooking Classes & Evening Dance Lessons

 Today the group will play its role in the day-in-the-life of a “campesino” or local farmer.
-After breakfast the group will travel to a local farm where they will learn about organic farming practices.
-The group will learn how to harvest coffee, sugarcane and bananas.
+After breakfast, the group will travel to a local farm where they will learn about organic farming practices.
+The group will learn how to harvest coffee, sugarcane, and bananas.
 They will get their hands dirty in a reforestation project on the land as well as work in the gardens and fields of the farm.

 The group will then take advantage of a small river that borders the property and will cool off in its natural pools and waterfalls.
 Lunch will be enjoyed at the farmer’s home today.
 Many times, students will eat the same food that was harvested by them that day.
 There will be cooking lessons to follow.
-Students will learn how to make homemade tortillas con queso, enyucados and empanadas.
+Students will learn how to make homemade tortillas con queso, enyucados, and empanadas.

 Upon return to the homestay community, students will have the afternoon to relax and take a well-deserved “siesta” before participating in Costa Rican dance lessons.
-All homestay members will be invited to class as well where your dance instructor will teach you the basics of salsa, merengue and cumbia.
+All homestay members will be invited to class as well where your dance instructor will teach you the basics of salsa, merengue, and cumbia.
 This evening is high energy–make sure to wear tennis shoes and bring a towel to wipe away your sweat!!
 Dinner and night will be spent with your homestay families.

 Day #7 – Visit to Indigenous Reserve, Spectacular Waterfall Tour & Farewell Dinner

 It’s hard to believe, but today is the last full day of your Costa Rica Explorations program!
 After yet another delicious breakfast with your homestays, students will travel to the largest indigenous ruins site in the country, Guayabo National Monument.
-Less than an hour’s drive from the town of Turrialba, students will witness the remains of an incredible spiritual, political and cultural center that existed between the years of 1000 BC and 1400 AC.
+Less than an hour’s drive from the town of Turrialba, students will witness the remains of an incredibly spiritual, political, and cultural center that existed between the years of 1000 BC and 1400 AC.

 The mystery of Guayabo is that no one knows for sure why it was abandoned.
 In 2009, it was declared an International Historic Civil Engineering Landmark due to its still-working aqueduct.
 Students will tour through the secondary rainforest paths as they learn about and view the highlights of the site.
 Picnic lunch will be enjoyed at the park.

-The adventure continues today as students take a hike to view a 100-foot waterfall where they can celebrate in its magnificent energy.
+The adventure continues today as students take a hike to view a 100-foot waterfall where they can celebrate its magnificent energy.
 The group will pass through the town of Turrialba and stop at a souvenir shop on their way to the homestay community.